Multi-dimensional third-order time-implicit scheme for conservation laws: Conclusions

 In this work, we presented the multi-dimensional extension of the Quinpi scheme.
 The scheme was first proposed in \cite{2021:quinpi} for one-dimensional scalar conservation laws and then generalized in \cite{2024:quinpi} to one-dimensional systems of nonlinear conservation laws.
 The goal of these works is the development of a general implicit high-order scheme to treat stiff conservation laws, that does not rely on the specific structure of the system that is being solved.

 The scheme combines a CWENOZ reconstruction in space and a DIRK method for the integration in time.
 The key point of the approach is the introduction of a first-order predictor, which is used to handle the difficulty of the nonlinearity of the high-order scheme.
 In particular, the predictor allows to freeze the nonlinear weights of the space reconstruction during the computation of the Runge-Kutta stages, and it is also used in the time-limiting procedure.
-Indeed, despite the space limiting, implicit time integration with large time steps may still generate non-physical oscillations.
-To address this issue, a time-limiting procedure based on numerical entropy production is employed to detect troubled cells, in which the solution is re-computed through a cascade of schemes of decreasing order.
+Indeed, despite the space limiting, implicit time integration with large time steps may still generate nonphysical oscillations.
+To address this issue, a time-limiting procedure based on numerical entropy production is employed to detect troubled cells, in which the solution is recomputed through a cascade of schemes of decreasing order.
 The procedure is inspired by the MOOD technique.
 Numerical tests on both structured and unstructured meshes confirm the theoretical order of accuracy of the scheme.
 Moreover, as already noted in \cite{2024:quinpi}, the slow material waves are resolved more accurately compared to explicit schemes on the material waves, while the time-limiting procedure reduces the spurious oscillations without loosing too much in accuracy.
 Finally, the scheme has also been tested in the low Mach regime showing good performances.

-The results presented in this paper suggest to investigate the use of implicit schemes to other simulations for conservation laws exhibiting stiffness, either coming from specific flow regimes or from numerical sources like local grid refinement.
-Ad-hoc solution and preconditioning strategies for the linear systems arising from the Quinpi schemes will be investigated in future works.
+The results presented in this paper suggest to investigate the use of implicit schemes to other simulations for conservation laws exhibiting stiffness, either coming from specific flow regimes or from numerical sources like local grid refinement. \revDue{To this end, it would be important to introduce suitable globalization strategies for the Newton solver for large time steps and} ad-hoc preconditioning strategies for the linear systems arising from the Quinpi schemes.
+These will be investigated in future works.